 Nest Wifi matches Eero Pro in pure speed, but Nest’s internet dropped out and/or hovered around 10Mbps more than a dozen times in my three weeks of testing.
 With future firmware updates, things should get smoothed out, but I don’t recommend Nest Wifi right now.

-Cam is a 31-year-old tech enthusiast, entrepreneur, and the brains behind Power Moves.
-Since 2016, he's been on a mission to deliver honest, unfiltered insights into the latest tech gadgets—without the influence of big tech sponsorships.
-From smart home devices to wearable tech, Cam dives deep into each product, offering readers in-depth analyses and genuine recommendations.
+I'm a tech enthusiast, entrepreneur, and the brains behind Power Moves.
+Since 2016, I've been on a mission to deliver honest, unfiltered insights into the latest tech gadgets.
+I always purchase products out of my own pocket to ensure that my reviews are unbiased.
+From smart home devices to wearable tech, I dive deep into each product, offering readers in-depth analyses and genuine recommendations.